prathapr91/prathapr91.github.io/NLP_Movies.md

 Luckily, the eye test was good enough for me to be happy with most of the feature engineered words and its role in the topic model thus far.
-Based on the top words for each topic, it was evident that my feature engineered variables of "PopularMove", "BigBudget", and "HighlyRated" all played a key role in the topics, but what about "OldFilm"?
+Based on the top words for each topic, it was evident that my feature engineered variables of "PopularMovie", "BigBudget", and "HighlyRated" all played a key role in the topics, but what about "OldFilm"?
 Although I did not have the eye test on my side, I was able to piece together a visualization that outlines the usage of "OldFilm" in each topic.